WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

     }
     ```

--   **2. You initialize the global state or local context**
+-   **2. Initialize the global state or local context**

-    Then, you need to initialize either the global state or the local context that will be used during the server-side rendering of the page.
+    Then, you must initialize either the global state or the local context that will be used during the server-side rendering of the page.

     If you are using global state, you must use the `wp_interactivity_state` function:

     ```php
     wp_interactivity_state( 'myFruitPlugin', array(
       'fruits' => array( 'Apple', 'Banana', 'Cherry' ) ));
     ```